Oodle

-Oodle, Inc. is an online marketplace based out of San Mateo, California.
+Oodle is an online marketplace based out of San Mateo, California.
 It was founded in 2004 by ex-Excite executives Craig Donato, Scott Kister and Faith Sedlin.

 Overview

-Oodle is currently the largest classifieds aggregator, and aggregates listings from sites like eBay, ForRent.com, BoatTrader.com, as well as local listings from local newspapers and websites.
+Oodle is a classifieds aggregator which aggregates listings from sites like eBay, ForRent.com, BoatTrader.com, as well as local listings from local newspapers and websites.

-Oodle strongly encourages posters to include a Facebook profile with listings, believing that users will prefer the transparency of dealing with someone with a name and face attributed to their listing.
+Oodle encourages posters to add a Facebook profile with their listings, claiming that users will prefer the openness of interacting with someone who can be identified by name and face.

-Oodle also powers other companies' classifieds websites, from the online classifieds for traditional newspapers including The Sun, The Washington Post Express, New York Post to other large websites like AOL, Lycos, Local.com, Military.com, to non-traditional classifieds hosting sites like Wal-Mart.
+Oodle also powers other companies' classifieds websites, from the online classifieds for traditional newspapers including The Washington Post Express, New York Post to other large websites like AOL, Lycos, Local.com, Military.com, to non-traditional classifieds hosting sites like Wal-Mart.
 Oodle searches vertically in the classifieds categories of cars, real estate, renting, jobs, personals, merchandise, tickets, pets and services.